 All students who are 1) admitted to a degree program and 2) registered for six or more credits per semester that count toward the automatic assessment of the Student Services Fee are required by the University of Minnesota to have health insurance.
 Please visit www.shb.umn.edu/waiver.htm for more information.
 Eligible students who do not provide verifiable insurance information per established guidelines will be automatically enrolled in and billed for the University-sponsored Student Health Benefit Plan.
 To learn more about this policy and the University plan, visit www.shb.umn.edu or contact the Office of Student Health Benefits at email@example.com or 612-624-0627.

 Attention International Students

 The University of Minnesota requires all international students and their dependents to enroll in the University-sponsored Student Health Benefit Plan unless they are eligible for a waiver.
 To be eligible for a waiver as an International Student, you must be covered by a United States-based employer-sponsored group health plan or the University-sponsored Graduate Assistant Health Plan.
 To learn more about this policy and the University plan, visit www.shb.umn.edu or contact the Office of Student Health Benefits at firstname.lastname@example.org or 612-624-0627.

 Your Orientation Experience

-Orientation & First-Year Programs works closely with International Student Scholar Services (ISSS) to provide accurate information for your transition to the University of Minnesota.
+Orientation & Transition Experiences works closely with International Student Scholar Services (ISSS) to provide accurate information for your transition to the University of Minnesota.
 As you plan for your arrival, please visit the ISSS website to learn about specific requirements for new international students.

-You will select your Freshman Orientation date in August as part of completing your New Student Checklist.
+You will select your Freshman Orientation date in August 2018 as part of completing your New Student Checklist (which opens April 4).